matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 The off position of the TX is TOWARDS the Pilot.

 NOTE: Some TX do not have a real on/off.
-Those TX should NOT be used in the Lab for flight operations.
+Those TX should **NOT** be used in the Lab for **outdoor flight** operations.

 # TX HARDWARE

-All TX should be X9D SE, with a very very good reason not to have that TX.
+All TX should be X9D+ SE, with a very very good reason not to have that TX.

 # FIRMWARE